Gate of Athena Archegetis, Roman Agora.

 If a meal or cocktails at sundown within view of the Acropolis is a special treat, I recommend the 4* Herodion Hotel.
 The view on to the Acropolis from the rooftop restaurant and bedrooms on the northern side of the hotel is surely any archaeology traveller’s dream!
 After a day walking the streets of this ancient city and dozing off with the Parthenon in sight is quite magical.
 The hotel is a stone’s throw from the Acropolis Museum and within easy, walking distance of all the best sites and museums in central Athens, and the metro for those that are further away.

-ISLAND HOPPERS: As of 1 February 2018 it is possible to get a direct train between the port of Piraeus to the airport.
-No longer any need to change trains in Athens.
+ISLAND HOPPERS: it is possible to get a direct train between the port of Piraeus and the airport.
+There is no need to change trains in Athens.

 Leaving every hour, the journey takes about 63 minutes, and costs €10 for a single journey.